telerik/xaml-docs/controls/radnavigationview/how-to/customize-open-close-animations.md

 position: 1
 ---

-# Customize the Open/Close Animations of the NavigationPane
+# {{ site.framework_name }} RadNavigationView Customize the Open/Close Animations of the NavigationPane

 __RadNavigationView__ provides built in animations for opening and closing the NavigationPane.
 This article will demonstrate how you can customize these animations.